MichaelJEvan/GForce_2/README.md

 Certified Flight & Instrument Instructor & Ground Instructor.
 This program is only intended to be used for theoretical representation of Bank Angle and how it effects Load Factor and Stall Speed.
 It should never be used for actual aircraft specific pre-flight performance calculations and such use is prohibited by this disclaimer.

 The program calculates G-force/Load Factor on an airplane at a constant altitude and a constant angle of bank.
-It will also calculate the new stall speed for the selected angle of bank based on what stall speed the user "dials in" for the aircraft.
+It will also calculate the new stall speed for the selected angle of bank based on what stall speed the user selects for the aircraft.
 The initial stall speed selected should be for the aircraft at 1G in level flight.

 There is no user input via the keyboard.........
-Stall Speed & Angle of Bank are both selected via 2 dials so there is no chance of invalid data input by the user
+Stall Speed & Angle of Bank are both selected via the 2 dials in the center of the user interface so there is no chance of invalid data input by the user.

 GForce_2: This program was coded utilizing the python programming language.
 It performs all the aerodynamic calculations and interacts with gForc_2_UI.py program to display all of its calculations on the GUI (graphical user interface).
 Qt_designer was utilized to layout the GUI.
 Qt_designer then generates a .ui file in HTML format which then must be converted to a python program.
 The gForce_2_UI.py is creating using pyqt6 via command line on the .ui to accomplish this conversion.
 That program creates the actual GUI that the user interacts with.
 If you would like to replicate this process download the GForce_2.py & the GForce_2_Ui.ui files and load into your favorate python editor/ide.
 Enter the following command via the terminal: